-The development of digital assets is not only about designing, coding, and verifying the quality of mobile and web applications.
-There is a variety of activities that must be done to create useful and high-performance software or digital ecosystems.
-However, when it comes to software development outsourcing, clients are willing to save money and start cutting budgets as much as they can, especially if they don’t understand the importance of some activities.
+Designing, building, and testing the quality of mobile and web apps is just part of the process of creating digital assets.
+There are a variety of activities that must be done to create useful and high-performance software or digital ecosystems.
+When it comes to software development outsourcing, however, customers are often eager to save cash and eager to reduce costs wherever they can, particularly if they are unaware of the significance of certain procedures, for instance, software product development process steps.
 Everything becomes more complicated if there is no strong tech leader on their side, such as a CTO, software architect, or technical product manager.

 Having a solid experience in digital product design and development, we can name a few reasons for such behavior for both the client and the outsourcing services provider:

 - Don’t understand the importance of the process in product development.
 When you have developed more than 500 digital products and introduced them to the market, you start to realize the importance of system scalability, the consequences associated with the web or mobile app development technology stack, and the drawbacks of the poor digital quality assurance process.
 The most important thing is that you understand what needs to be done to simplify the maintenance of the digital ecosystem.
 This issue is usually fixed by gaining experience for both the contractor and the business customer.